 One can ask the question of the usefulness of an antivirus, especially on Mac.
 The popular belief is that Macs are computers “untouchable” by viruses, you have probably heard someone tell you that there are no viruses on Macs, and that you can rest easy.
 If this was true in the past, it is not really the case now.
 Malware developers are much smarter than they were back in the day, and now believe that attacking Macs is more profitable than attacking Windows PCs.
 Indeed, Apple’s clientele is often “better off”, and therefore there is a way to recover more money, especially with ransomware which has grown a lot in recent years.

-Bitdefender Antivirus for Mac 2020 software has tools to protect against ransomware, in order to avoid being asked for a ransom of 2000 € in Bitcoin to recover your data.
+Bitdefender Security: Bitdefender Antivirus for Mac 2022 software has tools to protect against ransomware, in order to avoid being asked for a ransom of 2000 € in Bitcoin to recover your data.

 The Antivirus part

-The version of the antivirus software that I tested is the most “basic” version, it protects 3 of its devices.
+The version of the Security: Bitdefender Antivirus for Mac 2022 software that I tested is the most “basic” version, it protects 3 of its devices.
 This will probably be enough since it is only compatible with the macOS operating system .
 It also has (as a bonus) browser extensions to protect you while browsing the web.
 We will see this point in more detail later.

 The software interface is quite complete, the home menu offers us several options that we will see in detail.
 You can, for example, run a “Quick Scan” which will do, as its name suggests, a quick scan of your local hard drive.
 It will not search your other disks, for example data.

 Namely that it is possible to make a restriction on certain folders or files.
 You can choose to “ban” files that you do not want the software to scan.
 It will then perform its analyzes without looking for the files that you have denied access to it.